Court Ordered Sale Process in Texas

 What Factors Determine Property Valuation In Court Sales?

-Comparable sales are an important issue to consider.
+Comparable sales are an essential issue to consider.
 This includes researching the pricing of similar homes that have recently sold.
 These comparisons assist in determining a reasonable market value based on what buyers paid for comparable properties.

 The Role Of Appraisals In Court-Ordered Property Sales